So you want more tomatoes? It’s simple…. start pruning tomato plants! You’ll get the greatest yield when you learn how to prune tomato plants.

-Some use a technique known as Missouri pruning.
-With this technique you begin by removing any blossoms that may be on the plant when you plant it.
+Some use a technique to trim tomatoes vines known as Missouri pruning.
+With this technique, you begin by removing any blossoms that may be on the plant when you plant it.

-Continue removing flower clusters until your plants reach about 18 inches high.
+Continue removing flower clusters until your plants reach about 18″ inches high.
 This will ensure your plants develop strong roots.

 When your plant develops its first flower cluster of tomatoes, examine it and cut off leafy suckers growing below that fruit cluster.
 As your plant grows taller, continue cutting off leafy suckers.

-Always cut off below producing limbs.
+Always cut off below-producing limbs.
 Remember, the leaves growing closest to fruit clusters are the ones that deliver sugar to the fruit.

-Tomato Pruning For Northern Gardens
+How To Prune A Tomato Plant For Northern Gardens

-Missouri pruning is a good method for warmer climates, but in colder climates it’s better not to wait until the plant grows to 18 inches to begin cutting off suckers.
+Missouri tomato pruning to increase yield is a good method for warmer climates, but in colder climates, it’s better not to wait until the plant grows to 18″ inches to begin cutting off suckers.

 If one does escape your notice and you need to cut it off, be sure that your pruner blade or sharp knife makes a clean cut.

 This works because cutting off the growing tips causes the plant to stop producing flower clusters and produce new fruit.

-Keep the Lower Parts of Your Plants Clean!
+Trimming Tomatoes Will Keep the Lower Parts of Your Plants Clean!